-The surface exploration activities completed this field season on the Sascha Marcelina project (see news release July 18, 2019) include geological mapping aided by the acquisition of drone supported high-resolution base images, detailed rock chip sampling, extensive soil grid sampling (with PXRF sourced geochemistry) and the acquisition of alteration data using in-house handheld ASD (Analytical Spectral Devices) technology on all of the rock chips and soil samples collected to date.
-This recent work has defined a large alteration footprint located in the immediate vicinity of the Marcelina claims, and hosting an epithermal silica vein system with multiple mineralized trends.
+The surface exploration activities completed this field season on the Sascha Marcelina Project (see news release July 18, 2019) include geological mapping aided by the acquisition of drone supported high-resolution base images, detailed rock chip sampling, extensive soil grid sampling (with PXRF sourced geochemistry) and the acquisition of alteration data using in-house handheld ASD (Analytical Spectral Devices) technology on all of the rock chips and soil samples collected to date.
+This recent work has defined a large alteration footprint located in the immediate vicinity of the

+Marcelina claims, and hosting an epithermal silica vein system with multiple mineralized trends.
 Within this area, new prospects have been recognized, with the "Estancia Trend" and the "Igloo Trend", both located in close proximity to an extensive Pellegrini Silica Cap, which is interpreted as representing the preserved fossil paleosurface of a low sulfidation system.

-To date, a total of 422 new rock chip samples have been collected from within the Marcelina area with assays as high as 27.7g/t Au and 121g/t Ag, taken from epithermal silica vein/veinlets and silica-hematite hydrothermal breccias.
+To date, a total of 422 new rock chip samples have been collected from within the Marcelina area with assays averaging 0.25 g/t Au and 2.46 g/t Ag and up to 27.7g/t Au and 121g/t Ag, taken from epithermal silica vein/veinlets and silica-hematite hydrothermal breccias.
 These precious metal values are accompanied by highly elevated epithermal pathfinder elements including arsenic, antimony, tellurium, and anomalous lead and zinc.

-Mirasol has also recently completed further surface exploration including a total of 40 line-km of poledipole IP geophysics survey over the three principle areas - the Estancia Trend (20.5 line-km), the Pellegrini silica cap (14.2 line-km) and the Igloo trend (5.35 line-km).
-Final processing and interpretations are pending.
-Mirasol will integrate these results, along with those from the recent mapping and sampling campaigns, in order to define drill targets at all three prospects.
-In parallel, Mirasol is making good progress in its search for a partner to drill test the Project.
+Mirasol has also recently completed further surface exploration including a total of 40 line-km of IP geophysics survey over the three principle areas - the Estancia Trend (20.5 line-km), the Pellegrini silica cap (14.2 line-km) and the Igloo trend (5.35 line-km).
+Mirasol has integrated these results, along with those from the recent mapping and sampling campaigns to define drill targets at all three prospects.
+Mirasol is making good progress in its search for a partner to drill test the project.